mendix/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 | --- | --- |
 | `ENUM_Region (enumeration)`, `Credentials (object)`, `ListFoundationModelsRequest (object)` | `ListFoundationModelsResponse (object)`|

-#### 4.2.2 Invoke Model Generic {#invoke-model-generic}
+#### 4.2.2 InvokeModelGeneric {#invoke-model-generic}

-The `InvokeModel Generic` activity allows you to invoke a model from Amazon Bedrock.
+The `InvokeModelGeneric` activity allows you to invoke a model from Amazon Bedrock.
 This activity provides the generic parts that are equal for the invocation of every model.
 It requires `ENUM_Region`, `Credentials` and `InvokeModelGenericRequest` as input parameters.

 The `InvokeModel Generic` operation provides a versatile interface for integrating with Amazon Bedrock models.
 Each available model in Amazon Bedrock has its own set of model-specific parameters required to be passed into the `InvokeModelRequest`.
 The [Amazon Bedrock example implementation](https://marketplace.mendix.com/link/component/215751) available on the Mendix Marketplace provides a reference implementation of how to configure the model-specific parameters into the generic `InvokeModel Generic` operation.